 Boosts morale: It can be hard to keep employees motivated toward the end of the year.
 With deadlines, stress, and the feeling of burnout dragging everyone down, a holiday party may be just the thing to keep everyone motivated.
 This gives the office something to look forward to as well as a break from their typical routine.
 Putting employees in a good mood will help increase productivity while supporting a positive working environment.

 Shows your employees you care: Throwing an office holiday party is a great way to say “thank you” to your employees for all their hard work.
 Everyone will appreciate the time and effort that went into making sure they have a nice time to relax and enjoy time spent with coworkers.
 You could even go the extra mile and hand out awards such as “Top Performer” and “Team Leadership” to recognize individuals for going above and beyond.

 Gives employees a chance to mingle: During a regular work day, different departments may not get to interact with one another very often, if at all.
 Depending on the size of your company, there is probably a chance that not everyone knows each other, despite all working for the same people.
 Office holiday parties can fix that!
+With the rise of working from home, interaction across departments much less in person is a rarity.
 Encourage everyone to mingle with staff from all departments.
 If you have a small office, this is a perfect time for employees to just catch up with each other and share some laughs and great food.